0xGabe/hexIP/README.md

 ## Description

-HexIP is a tool to convert the /proc/net/tcp file from hexadecimal to decimal, easy and fest.
+HexIP is a tool to convert the /proc/net/tcp file from hexadecimal to decimal, easy and fast.

 ## How to install